npapernot/interviews/README.md

 # Technical Interview Problems with Solution Source Code

 The problems in this repository are extracted from "Programming Interviews
-Exposed: Secrets to Landing Your Next Job" by Mongan et al.
+Exposed: Secrets to Landing Your Next Job" by Mongan et al. The folder `problems` also includes some miscellaneous problems that I add when I find them or hear about them.

 Solutions were implemented by myself in Python and by Stefan Achleitner in Java.
 The chapters covered are the following: